Should I Fire My Accident Attorney? 6 Warning Signs You Need a Better Lawyer Now

 If your attorney fires you, you may have difficulty finding another lawyer willing to take your case, especially if it’s near trial.

-Final Thoughts: Should You Fire Your Accident Attorney?
+Final Thoughts: Should You Fire Your Accident lawyer?

 ✔ Have I clearly communicated my concerns?